Korean independence movement

-The Korean independence movement was a military and diplomatic campaign to achieve the independence of Korea from Japan.
-After the Japanese annexation of Korea in 1910, Korea's domestic resistance peaked in the March 1st Movement of 1919, which was crushed and sent Korean leaders to flee into China.
-In China, Korean independence activists built ties with the National Government of the Republic of China which supported the Provisional Government of the Republic of Korea (KPG), as a government in exile.
-At the same time, the Korean Liberation Army, which operated under the Chinese National Military Council and then the KPG, led attacks against Japan.
+The Korean independence movement was a series of diplomatic and militant efforts to liberate Korea from Japanese rule.
+The movement began around the late 19th or early 20th century, and ended with the surrender of Japan in 1945.
+As independence activism on the peninsula was largely suppressed by Japan, many significant efforts were conducted abroad by the Korean diaspora, as well as by a number of sympathetic non-Koreans.

+In the mid-19th century, Japan and China were forced out of their policies of isolationism by the West.
+Japan then proceeded to rapidly modernize, forcefully open Korea, and establish its own hegemony over the peninsula.
+Eventually, it formally annexed Korea in 1910.
+The 1919 March First Movement protests are widely seen as a significant catalyst for the international independence movement, although domestically the protests were violently suppressed.
+In the aftermath of the protests, thousands of Korean independence activists fled abroad, mostly to China.
+In April 1919, the Provisional Government of the Republic of Korea (KPG) was founded as a self-proclaimed government in exile.

 After the outbreak of the Pacific War in 1941, China became one of the Allies of World War II.
 In the Second Sino-Japanese War, China attempted to use this influence to assert Allied recognition of the KPG.
 However, the United States was skeptical of Korean unity and readiness for independence, preferring an international trusteeship-like solution for the Korean Peninsula.
-Although China achieved agreement by the Allies on eventual Korean independence in the Cairo Declaration of 1943, continued disagreement and ambiguity about the postwar Korean government lasted until the Soviet–Japanese War of 1945 created a de facto division of Korea into Soviet and American zones, eventually leading to the Korean War (1950-1953).
+Although China achieved agreement by the Allies on eventual Korean independence in the Cairo Declaration of 1943, continued disagreement and ambiguity about the postwar Korean government lasted until the Soviet–Japanese War of 1945 created a de facto division of Korea into Soviet and American zones.

-August 15, the date of the Surrender of Japan in 1945, is an annual holiday called Gwangbokjeol ("Restoration of Light Day") in South Korea, and Chogukhaebangŭi nal ("Fatherland Liberation Day") in North Korea.
+August 15, the day that Japan surrendered in 1945, is celebrated as a holiday in both South Korea and North Korea.